jsparber/CaptivePortalAutologin/README.md

 Contribution
 =============

-If somebody knows a better way to save the login procedure (without letting the web page exciting java code), I would love your contribution.
+If somebody knows a better way to save the login procedure (without letting the web page executing java code), I would love your contribution.

-Or any other contribution is highly appreciated....
+Or any other contribution is highly appreciated.